 Performing systematic review using PICO questions (see guideline production manual).

 Selection of appropriate references by the guideline writing group.

 Iteration and refinement of the draft from the writing group within SOCC.

 Web based consultation of the final draft guideline with all BSACI members.

 Further development of the draft guidelines by SOCC by taking into account all comments received through the consultation.

 Guidelines are summarised and adapted for Primary Care to be published by e-Guidelines and/or other allergy journals, e.g. The Primary Care respiratory journal.

 BSACI guidelines are based on the best available evidence.
 It is however recognised that evidence in some areas may be sparse or of poor quality.
 It is thus important that robust methodology is used to develop guidance even in areas where the evidence base is weak.
 Guidance for good practice for these topics is often much needed, and can also serve to highlight areas for future research.
 BSACI guidelines aim to adhere to the AGREE criteria (

-To find out more about the BSACI’s guideline development you can read the BSACI guideline manual (200kb).
+To find out more about the BSACI’s guideline development you can read BSACI Guideline Production Manual (2019)

 Non of the listed PDF files may be offered for commercial sale or for any systematic external distribution by a third party (e.g. a listserve or database connected to a public access server).